R512 road (Ireland)

-The R512 road is a regional road in Ireland which runs from Limerick City to Fermoy, County Cork.
+The R512 road is a regional road in Ireland which runs from Limerick city to Fermoy, County Cork.
 At one time it was part of the main route between the cities of Limerick and Cork.

+From Limerick city the R512 starts at the Kilmallock Roundabout, passes over the M7 motorway (there is no junction), and proceeds generally southwards through Bruff and Kilmallock to finally join the N72 road just outside Fermoy.